 Prerequisites: BIOS 510 or equivalent.
 BIOS 545 “Introduction to R programming” or prior programming experiences in one or more high-level programming languages (Matlab/R/perl/python).

-Grading: Three sets of homework, each worth 30%.
+Grading: Four sets of homework for a total of 90%.
 Class attendence and participation, 10%.

 Class schedule and notes